Just recently I was introduced to these scrumptious cookies…

 You can eat them right away, but if you can resist I recommend refrigerating them until the inner part is firm.
 Also, since they are made with cream cheese, I do keep them refrigerated until closer to serving time as well as refrigerate any left overs (if any!).

 Quick, easy, and a delicious treat!
-Drink milk or an ice cold water with them to feel that mint coolness in your mouth. :D
+Drink milk or an ice cold water with them to feel that minty coolness in your mouth. :D

 In the next post, I’ll show you how I packaged them.
 Come back to check it out!